SharePoint/sp-dev-docs/docs/apis/webhooks/overview-sharepoint-webhooks.md

 | **webId**              | String            | Unique identifier of the web where the subscription is registered.                                                                  |

 #### Example notification
-The body of the HTTP request to your service notification URL will contain a Webhook Notification.
+The body of the HTTP request to your service notification URL will contain a webhook notification.
 The following example shows a payload with one notification:

 ```json
 {